pablostepanov/blogapp/README.md

 # blogapp
-Blogging app, where users can create, view and delete there posts
+Blogging app, where users can create, view and delete their posts